eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 SSD, RAM and CPU use is after initial sync, when keeping up with head.
 100% CPU is one core.

+Please pay attention to the version and Date.
+These are snapshots in time of client behavior.
+Initial state size increases over time, and execution clients are always working on improving their storage engines.

 | Client | Version | Date | DB Size  | DB Growth | RAM | CPU | Notes |
 |--------|---------|----  |----------|-----------|-----|-----|-------|
 | Geth   | 1.10.18 | Jun 2022 | ~560 GiB | ~13.5 GiB / week | 8 GiB | 100-400% | default cache size |